WHAT TO EXPECT WHILE ON COURSE

 LOOK AND LEARN COURSE (Not a scheduled course, organised on demand)

 A course very popular with collectors and other people interested in seeing if they might enjoy taking up the hobby.
 Follow the process of a knife being made using either the stock removal or forging method from start to finish in one day.
 A full tang knife is made in front of a group not exceeding eight in number.
 Follow the method used, take notes, ask questions and learn.
-Refreshments are provided.
+Lunch and refreshments are provided.